a4fr/Scala-Exploration/README.md

 # Scala Exploration

-In this repository, Scala tutorial based on some books is explored through Jupter Notebook.
+In this repository, Scala tutorial based on some references is explored through Jupyter Notebook.
+These references are announced in the last section.

-### 1. Install Scala kernel on jupyter notebook
+### 1. Install Scala kernel on Jupyter notebook

-To to this, just walk through **Quick Start** section of below github repository:
+To do this, just walk through **Quick Start** section of below Github repository:

 https://github.com/jupyter-scala/jupyter-scala